 According to HomeLight’s transaction data analysis, the national average real estate agent commission rate is 5.8% of the final home sale price.
 So, who pays for real estate agent commission?
 The simple answer is that, customarily, it’s going to be the seller.

-In the National Association of Realtors’ (NAR) 2020 survey, 77% of sellers reported that they paid for the agents’ commission.
 With insight from a top real estate agent, we’ll explore the custom for the seller to pay commission, exceptions to the rule, and what activities commission covers.

 In the majority of cases, the seller pays for real estate agent commission